thotheod/thotheod.github.io/_posts/2024-02-22-vscode-python-jupyter.markdown

 ### Python Environment

 To run Python you need to have a _Python Environment_ installed on your dev machine.
 A _Python Virtual Environment_ is an isolated space where you can work on your Python projects, separately from your system-installed Python.
 The most used one is [Conda](https://docs.conda.io/en/latest/).
 Conda is an open source tool that comes with either [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/), and it functions as both a package manager and Python environment manager.
-If this doesn't yet mean a lot to you (aka [you have no idea what to select](https://docs.anaconda.com/free/distro-or-miniconda/) :) ) then I suggest you go with miniconda.
+If this doesn't yet mean a lot to you (aka [you have no idea what to select](https://docs.anaconda.com/free/distro-or-miniconda/) :smile: ) then I suggest you go with miniconda.

 ### Install the necessary extensions